Benfam/docker-tools-for-metagenomics/docs/tutorial/multi-container-apps/index.md

     !!! info "Troubleshooting"
         If you see a `docker: no matching manifest` error, it's because you're trying to run the container in a different architecture than amd64, which is the only supported architecture for the mysql image at the moment.
-To solve this HEAD
-        add the flag `--platform linux/amd64` in the previous command.
-So your new command should look like this:

-        add the flag `--platform linux/amd64` in the previous command.
+To solve this add the flag `--platform linux/amd64` in the previous command.
 So your new command should look like this:

     ```bash
     docker run -d \
         --network todo-app --network-alias mysql --platform linux/amd64 \